billglover/YAPT/README.md

  - optional tick, tick, tick, ...
  - no need to keep the app running (every little ounce of battery life is important)

-Features planned:
- - chalk mark progress tracker (the app icon gives a hint)
+## Features planned for future releases:
  - break timer (because we all need a break)
  - stats, stats, and more stats (because you won't believe how many times you are interrupted)

 ## Acknowledgements ##
  - [Lerg](https://gist.github.com/Lerg/b0a643a13f751747976f) - for the App icon creation script
  - [Tommy](http://stackoverflow.com/a/13755158) - for how to ensure touch events are only handled inside a circular button
  - [Reda](http://robots.thoughtbot.com/designing-for-ios-taming-uibutton) - for the description of how to add a CAShapeLayer to a UIButton
  - [highlycaffeinated](http://stackoverflow.com/questions/6253666/make-a-two-digit-string-from-a-single-digit-integer) - for converting an NSTimeInterval to minutes and seconds
- - [Martin Rybak](http://objcsharp.wordpress.com/2013/10/01/how-to-automatically-update-xcode-build-numbers-from-git/) - for how to use Git to set build/version numbers.
+ - [Martin Rybak](http://objcsharp.wordpress.com/2013/10/01/how-to-automatically-update-xcode-build-numbers-from-git/) - for how to use Git to set build/version numbers
- - [Kyle Fuller](http://kylefuller.co.uk/posts/versioning-with-xcode-and-git/) - for how to use Git to set build/version numbers.
+ - [Kyle Fuller](http://kylefuller.co.uk/posts/versioning-with-xcode-and-git/) - for how to use Git to set build/version numbers
+ - [Adam Nieto](http://stackoverflow.com/questions/3508787/launch-count-on-iphone-app) - for tracking the number of times the App has been launched
+ - [Mayuur](http://stackoverflow.com/questions/11357541/fade-in-fade-out-animation-to-uilabel) - for the fading of UILabels

 ### Sounds ###
  - [akisute](https://github.com/akisute/YourTurn/blob/master/gong.aif) - gong.aif